 If you listened to the advice mentioned above, then you have an idea of what the quotation format looks like, additionally, if you made use of the template then you already have a structure on how your construction price proposal will look like.
 But if you are not the type to use ready-made documents, then this guide will help you out just the same.
 It is important after all to cater to the specific needs of your client or building owner.
 Don’t shy away from referencing the construction proposal letter sample provided in this article because it will save you time.

-1. Owner and Construction Firm Information
+Step 1: Owner and Construction Firm Information

 Starting your construction price proposal would include all parties involved, most especially your client’s details; it must be spelled correctly with no errors, and it must include the complete address or company association and their most up-to-date contact information.
 Since the construction price proposal also outlines their responsibilities and duties, as well as any information or resources they must supply, it is important to clarify the identity of your client, otherwise, your effort could go to waste nor would they want an absentee construction company.
 The construction price proposal is, once again, security for you and your clients.

-2. Detailed Scope of Work
+Step 2: Detailed Scope of Work

-It is suggested that you make this part as detailed as possible, list the services and duties you offer.
-You don’t want to be stuck doing something you didn’t agree to because your Scope of Work was insufficiently clear.
+It is suggested that you make this part as detailed as possible, and list the services and duties you offer.
+You don’t want to be stuck doing something you didn’t agree to because your scope of work was insufficiently clear.
 If there is a specific task your construction team is not experienced at, then there is no reason to lie to the client.
-Instead, be upfront about it to save you and the client the time and effort.
+Instead, be upfront about it to save you and the client time and effort.
 No client wants to spend money on a task they needed to be insufficiently fulfilled.
 The work you will conduct should be detailed in your construction proposal.

-3. Setting the Project Schedule
+Step 3: Setting the Project Schedule

 It’s also important to include the proposed project’s start and conclusion dates because the prices you calculate are frequently predicated on the task starting and finishing on a specific day.
 If the dates vary, the cost of supplies and labor will likely fluctuate as well.
-You should also indicate the date on which all contractors were given the notice to proceed with the Project.
+You should also indicate the date on which all contractors were given the notice to proceed with the project.
 You should also state when milestones need to be met and who is responsible for delays, depending on the cause of the delay as this will provide you and your clients with even more protection.

-4. Cost Estimate
+Step 4: Cost Estimate

 As the focused subject or intended data of this document, then the price of the construction project should be nothing less than missing specifications.
 In addition, your cost estimate should be extremely detailed, leaving no stone unturned.
 It must contain all direct expenditures, such as labor even including the subcontractors, equipment, and the quantity takeoff, which counts all materials required to finish the project, as well as an allowance amount.
 You must also account for all of your indirect costs, such as office rent and operating expenses.
 This is why specifying the work you do and schedule are important so that it can be resonated within this section.

-5. Payment Schedule
+Step 5: Payment Schedule

-This part is critical to the Cash Flow of your business.
+This part is critical to the cash flow of your business.
 It specifies the payment terms and conditions.
 Some of the requirements may be dictated by local construction industry laws and regulations, however, this section can protect you against clients who refuse to pay because they are in a dispute.
 You can specify whether the client pays their due when you meet milestones or on specific dates in this section.
 You can also mention when payments for extras or unanticipated issues are due.

 How do you put together a price proposal?

-Since not everyone has the luxury to go over documents and paperwork, your Price Proposal should be easy to understand, brief, and accessible.
+Since not everyone has the luxury to go over documents and paperwork, your price proposal should be easy to understand, brief, and accessible.
 It should include both direct and indirect costs of serving the potential customer, as well as proof that you deliver outstanding value for any money invested.
 Investigate the firm of a possible customer.
 It is highly recommended that you make use of a table or template to ensure no relevant information is left uncatered.
 You should also look into the sample quotation for a construction project to see how projects are priced.